-12 February 2021 marks the New Chinese Year of yin metal ox.
+12 February 2021 (Friday) marks the New Chinese Year of yin metal ox.
 New year, new hopes, new dreams and goals.
 Optimise feng shui of your home and workplace to position, align yourself with and harvest the best energies of the new year.
+Traditionally, the New Chinese Year is celebrated for five days to enjoy and implement some of the feng shui tips and rituals for 2021.

 Key feng shui tips for 2021